- 1 comment

 There's a good reason for this trail's nickname, as the Secret Garden is tucked away within the Sambangan jungle in Northern Bali.
-This Bali hiking trail starts at the Sambangan Secret Garden Waterfall car park, where you can buy your ticket for 10.000 IDR* (less than USD 1).
+This Bali hiking trail starts at the Sambangan Secret Garden Waterfall car park.
 From there, it's about 3 to 4 hours hike to reach the three spectacular waterfalls: Pucuk, Kroya and Kembar.
 Along the way, you'll pass some rice paddies and delicious crops of coffee, cocoa, palm sugar and bananas.

 Tip: Be sure to bring your swimsuit for a refreshing dip before heading back to your car.

 Munduk is one of Bali's best areas for hiking enthusiasts, with 12 gorgeous hiking trails to choose from, including the 2-hour Red Coral Waterfall hike to the challenging 6-hour Dutch Colonial trek.
 You'll be treated to views of waterfalls, hidden temples, rainforests and more.
 Be sure to do a little extra research beforehand to find a trail that best suits your skill level (and what you want to see), and then hire a guide so you don't get lost.